 Changes in regulations and specifications

 The Conditions of Fitness, a set of rules that defined the design of motor cabs, had not been altered since their inception in 1906.
-By 1927 Beardmore was the only company which was still providing cabs that were strictly in compliance with the above mentioned out of date specifications which inter alia called for a 25 feet turning circle as well as a ground clearance of 10 inches.
+By 1927 Beardmore was the only company that was still providing cabs that were strictly in compliance with the above-mentioned out-of-date specifications which inter alia called for a 25 feet turning circle as well as a ground clearance of 10 inches.

 Rise of Austin as the dominant cab maker